vfrauchiger/patspeds/Readme.md

 Clone the repo or download all files to a directory of your choice.
 Make sure you have Python and all dependencies installed (ref. below).
 Execute _PatPedsGUI.py_.
 Please not that this is an early incarnation of the toolset.
-It may contain bugs exhibit behavior which may not seem obvious.
+It may contain bugs and exhibit behavior which may not seem obvious.

 Tested with `Python 3.9`